Apply for the Doctor of Education (EdD) through the Dunedin campus in 2023Apply Now

-The University of Otago College of Education Doctor of Education is a research degree designed to provide senior educational professionals the opportunity to:
+The University of Otago College of Education Doctor of Education (EdD) is a research degree designed for senior educational professionals.

 As an alternative doctoral-level degree to the PhD, the EdD is designed with an explicitly professional orientation.
 This programme graduates researching and scholarly professionals, rather than professional researchers, as is the expected outcome of the PhD programme.